ashwini-kr-sharma/chipatac2020/05_PeakAnnotation.md

 > head(peak.anno)
 ```

-The `peak.anno` object is a data table with multiple columnt; each row represents a peak, and the subsequent columns represent different annotations:
+The `peak.anno` object is a data table with multiple columns; each row represents a peak, and the subsequent columns represent different annotations:

 * `annotation`: indicates the genomic loci in which the peak is located
 * `distanceToTSS`: distance to the closest TSS